JellyGreen/Public-Hubitat-Code/README.md

 v1.1 (21 December 2022)
 Implements user defined min and max heating setpoints between the manufacturer fixed values of 5 and 35; see attributes eTRVMinHeatSetpointLimit and eTRVMaxHeatSetpointLimit.
-Attempts to set a heatingSetpoint value outside these limits is ignored by the driver.
+Anttempt to set a heatingSetpoint value outside these limits is ignored by the driver.